 The Women and Water Lecture Series, hosted by the Global Institute for Water Security, Global Water Futures - Young Professionals and Global Water Futures, will occur monthly from December to April.
 The series will showcase research, support young professionals and provide a space for dialogue and networking.
 Additionally, the series will explore water-related challenges, roles of women in water, gendered water-related impacts, women researchers in water, and challenges and opportunities facing female water researchers.

-On February 11, 2019, on the International Day of Women and Girls in Science, the Women and Water Lecture Series will host the first lecture of the series which will dissect climate change and society.
+On March 29, on the Women and Water Lecture Series will host the third lecture of the series focusing on knowledge mobilization.

-All lectures will be held in the National Hydrology Research Centre (NHRC) Seminar Room (1261) at 2 - 3:30 p.m. unless otherwise stated.
+The lecture will be held in the National Hydrology Research Centre - seminar room 1261 at 2 - 3:30 p.m.

 Planning on attending the upcoming Women and Water Lecture Series event?

 |December 7, 2018||Launch Party||2-3:30 pm||Louis Loft, University of Saskatchewan|